MihirT906/589-final-project/README.md

 **Authored by:** \
 Mihir Thalanki, \
 Aaron Tian
+## Running the KNN and Random Forest Evaluations
+Code present in './src'
+See the results on:
+./src/knn-rf-digits-script.ipynb
+./src/knn-rf-titanic-script.ipynb
+./src/knn-rf-loan-script.ipynb
+./src/knn-rf-parkinsons-script.ipynb

 ## Running the Neural Network Evaluations
 All neural network code is self-contained and can be found in the folder `./neural_network`.